omeldar/raytracer/docs/01_image.md

 type Image = [Row]
 ```

-We can then create an image with a hoizontal-red and vertical-blue gradient:
+We can then create an image with a horizontal-red and vertical-blue gradient:

 ```haskell
 createPPM :: Int -> Int -> Image